truid-app/client-integration/README.md

 ### example-backend

 This is an example project showing how to access the Truid REST API from a backend service to read data.
-This example is written using Kotlin and `spring-boot`, but should be easy enough to understand to know how to access the Truid REST API using any lanuguage and technology.
+This example is written using Kotlin and `spring-boot`, but should be easy enough to understand to know how to access the Truid REST API using any language and technology.

 Build: